yantonov/ticket-commit-msg/README.md

 ```
 git config custom.ticketnumberprefix 'Issue: '
 ```
+Or you can set it in the environment variable `TICKET_PREFIX`.

 Then after you commit something while an active branch is QUEUE-123:
 the following line will be added to the commit message: "Issue: QUEUE-123".